PoonLab/courses/PATH9577Q/Readings/Variables.md

   File "<stdin>", line 1
 SyntaxError: can't assign to literal
 ```
 This is an error because we can't use `2` as a variable.
 It has a fixed value, which is what the error statement means when it's referring to it as a literal object.
+We would say that `2` is a constant, not a variable.
 Let's try something else:
 ```python
 >>> 2two=3
   File "<stdin>", line 1